 2.6 Find a good vet.
 Now

 Your vet will help you with vaccinations and also, depending upon the law in your country, putting a microchip in your dog for registration purposes.
-Further details of microchipping in the UK can be found at The Kennel Club here and also by database provider Petlog here.
+Further details of microchipping in the UK can be found at The Kennel Club and also by database provider Petlog.

 They will also be on hand for other treatments should the need arise.
 I know that there is a cost involved but if you are in any doubt about your dog’s wellbeing I would always advocate a visit (or at least a ‘phone call) to your vet – better safe than sorry.

-Before collecting your new puppy have a chat with your chosen vet about their recommendations for worming treatment and for a vaccination schedule (the latter will determine how long it will be before you can actually walk your dog without any risk of infection).
+Before collecting your new puppy have a chat with your chosen vet about their recommendations for worming treatment, flea and tick prevention, and for a vaccination schedule (the latter will determine how long it will be before you can actually walk your dog without any risk of infection).